jdevfullstack/github-stats-guide/README.md

 that you received from your original repos.

 ## Followers
 You don't need to be famous to have followers.
-All you need is the initiative to follow others too.
-It's just like building a linkedin network.
+All it takes is the initiative to follow others.
+It's similar to building a LinkedIn network.

-The simple rule is trying to reach out: follow others that will follow you back and for those who followed you, follow them back.
-The chances are high if you follow those who are willing to follow others too.
+Be proactive: follow others who are likely to follow you back, and reciprocate by following those who follow you.
+The chances are high if you follow those who are also looking to build their network.
+For example, I am not famous, but I have more than 3k followers.
-My example is myself, I
-am not even a famous, but I already have more than 1k followers (as of this writing).
-And even though the weight is just .45, you still need an audience for your projects.
-That's really a good reason to pursue this.

-When I started doing these things, I was shocked when I visited my Google Analytics for my site.
-The web traffic was good.
+In the past, when I started doing this,
+I was surprised by the increase in web traffic to my site, as shown by Google Analytics.

-And now, I realized one more thing: even if others don't follow back, just continue following more and more.
-Remember, others are paying for their page to be promoted on other sites, the act of following others is just like an advertisement also: others will know your content.
-The only difference is that you don't pay following others but with the same advertisement effect.
+Remember, even if some don't follow back, keep following more people.
+This act is like free advertisement: others will become aware of your content.
+Unlike paid promotions, following others costs nothing but has a similar effect.

-Just don't overdo it much on GitHub, because it will appear on the dashboard of your followers and if you follow, say, more than 200 without a gap, their dashboard will be clogged with that and all the other necessary information for them will be removed automatically.
-They will be annoyed by that, for sure.
+However, don't overdo it on GitHub.
+Following too many people in a short period can clutter your followers' dashboards, potentially annoying them.
+Be mindful and considerate in your approach.

 ## More Of My Content
 - [jdevfullstack Profile](https://github.com/jdevfullstack)